Server virtualisation: What is it and what are the benefits?

 VMs also offer more flexibility to IT teams, with staff awarded more capacity to increase or decrease their server needs, at short notice and without the need to negotiate the purchase or sale of physical infrastructure.
 Virtual servers, whether hosted on-premise or in the cloud, allow for more control over what businesses use and don’t use.

 COVID-19 demonstrated how important this flexibility is for business continuity, with organisations often needing to change their server requirements drastically and at short notice, based on demand.
 With digital transformation plans continuing to accelerate across the economy, the virtualisation trend is only set to persist.

 What is server virtualisation?

-At its core, virtualisation is the practise of creating a computer within a computer.
-The host machine simulates another self-contained machine, complete with virtual versions of core components like processing hardware, storage devices and operating systems.
-Any processes or applications running on this virtual machine (or VM, for short) do not affect the host machine, apart from the storage and compute resources required to run them.
+Virtualisation is essentially based on the notion of creating a computer within a computer.
+A host machine simulates another self-contained device within it, alongside attaching virtual core components such as the CPU, storage devices and operating systems.
+These processes, or applications, running on the VM don’t affect the host machine, beyond leaning on its storage and compute resources.

 This means that the physical server that a business has already invested in can be used to run concurrent workloads, whether that's running applications, tasks or virtual desktops.

 Using a virtual server also means that IT staff have much more transparency, using a single dashboard for viewing all operations and workloads, identifying consumptions and tweaking workloads where necessary for totally seamless performance.